 They were completely right- the trip made no sense, but I am thankful I did it anyway.
-And even though it may not be the most practical of places to travel to, I highly encourage travelers to Madeira to go there!
+And even though it may not be the most practical of places to travel to, I highly encourage travelers to Madeira to go there even though there are so many other places to visit and things to do in Madeira!
 Especially those interested in off the path places or Madeira’s hidden gems.
 This is a complete travel guide to Sao Vicente, Madeira, including hotel, restaurant, transportation, and practical information for Sao Vicente.

 To be honest, I had only heard about Madeira around seven years ago.
 I was living in Norway and a group of people I knew were taking a “Syden” vacation there.
 A “Syden” vacation in Scandinavia means going south to where the sun shines.
 Usually, these vacations involve packaged tours and charter flights, something that was not of interest to me as a fiercely independent traveler who had no children or reason to chase sunshine.

 I grew up somewhere pretty hot and sunny, to be honest.
 I loved the cold and snow as it was something that seemed so foreign to me.
 On the rare occasion that I did need sunlight in Norway, I fled to the Balkans or Eastern Europe, a place equally as cold but with slightly more daylight and sunshine.